Tear in the uterine wall, in most cases during labour.

 Diagnosis is clinical.
 A rupture may be diagnosed during labour or after delivery.
 Though the initial symptoms may be subtle – particularly in cases of scarred uterus – the signs are usually obvious.

 – Impending rupture:

-• This picture is often accompanied by a Bandl’s ring (Figures 3.3 and 3.4), a sign of obstructed labour.
+• often, Bandl’s ring (Figures 3.3 and 3.4), a sign of obstructed labour.
 At first glance the Bandl’s ring may look like a distended bladder.

 Figure 3.3 - Mechanism of Bandl’s ring formation1